bevyengine/rfcs/rfcs/45-stageless.md

 If, after migration, a significant number of users are still turning towards a plugin to recover the lost stack functionality, we can consider upstreaming it again.

 A stack-based state machine should be trivial to implement though (i.e. with a loop inside the exclusive system).

-### Why were the rules for system configuration chosen?

-There are three key rules for system configuration:

-1. You can always add configuration (for any publically labeled set).
-2. You can never remove configuration.
-3. Contradictory configuration is invalid, even if it's locally consistent.

-The first rule ensures that plugins can export flexible, reusable functionality, which can be adapted to fit into the user's app.
-The second rule allows plugins to enforce critical internal invariants, even in the face of additional tweaking.
-The final rule is a resolution mechanism: rather than trying to guess which rule should take priority, Bevy will fail quickly, clearly and early to allow programmers to detect and fix the underlying problem.

 ## Unresolved questions